7 Reverse Culture Shocks You’ll Experience as an American

 This is the one that bothers me the most.

-Now, it is becoming more common to tip over there… and that’s because of us influencing them that tipping should be standard across the pond as well.
+Now, it is becoming more common to tip in Europe… and that’s because of us influencing them that tipping should be standard across the pond as well.

 Still, if you had an awful waiter and don’t feel that they deserve a tip… in Europe, you aren’t obligated to give them one – whereas in the U.S., tipping is still considered compulsory: no matter how awesome or abysmal your service was.